altmattr/stem_club/README.md

 After rebooting the pi, you should see the menu show up on the sense hat once the system has rebooted.

-TODO: adjust instructions so it clones into home dir, not a sub-dir

 ## Using